samman4/geog-418/README.md

 tmap_arrange(IncomeQueen, IncomeRook, IncomeBoth, ncol = 3, nrow = 1)

 ```
+This figure demonstrates the spatial relationships in Cape Breton’s census dissemination areas according to different contiguity rules.
+The left map illustrates Queen’s contiguity, where areas connect via shared boundaries or vertices, creating a dense network of connections (red lines).
+The middle map represents Rook’s contiguity, which only includes areas with a standard edge (black lines), resulting in a more organized and less dense network.
+The right map integrates both contiguities, highlighting the intersections of these spatial relationships to provide a comprehensive overview of spatial dependencies in the region.

 The weighted matrix plays a vital role in spatial analysis, as it illustrates the spatial relationships among various geographic regions.
 It indicates which regions are neighbours and the strength of their influence on one another, which is crucial for evaluating spatial autocorrelation.
 In the tutorial, we initiate the process by generating a list of neighbours for each spatial polygon using the poly2nb() function from the spdep package.
 This function examines shared boundaries between polygons to determine neighbouring relationships.
 We employ both Queen’s contiguity and Rook’s contiguity for this purpose.
 Queen’s contiguity accounts for polygons sharing either a boundary or a point, while Rook’s contiguity only considers those sharing a standard edge.